soney/spot-web/README.md

 ## Content Updates

 To update the content of the group page, visit [https://mspot.link/admin](https://mspot.link/admin).
-Then:

-1. Run `git pull` and `npm install .` to be sure you have the latest version of this repo and its dependencies
-2. Update the content
-3. Test your changes by running `npm run develop` (note that you need to re-run this every time you change content)
-4. When everything looks good, run `npm run deploy`
-5. Double check [the group website](http://from.so/) to double check that everything still looks good.
-Note that it might take a minute for your changes to show up.
+Then, *carefully* update the content.
+Changes that you make should be automatically deployed after some delay.
+After 5--10 minutes, check if your changes showed up correctly.

 ## Structure Updates